The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

 There are no railways in Yemen.
 Two-lane roads connect the cities and towns along the backbone of the mountain range and east and west of it.
 Many of the thousands of villages are accessible only by unpaved roads, which are often subject to landslides and deterioration, leaving many people cut off from medical and other basic services.

 The large island of Socotra and several smaller islands, mainly in the Red Sea, are also part of Yemen.
-Most of smaller islands are uninhabited and are used as military bases.
+Most of the smaller islands are uninhabited and are used as military bases.

 In 2007, plans were announced to build a bridge between Yemen and Djibouti.
 The bridge will connect the Middle East and Africa, which are, at present, connected only at the Sinai Peninsula but which were once united as part of the supercontinent of Gondwana and drifted apart about 30 million years ago.
-The bridge will span 3.5 kilometres from Yemen to the island of Perim and from there more than 20 kilometres across the Red Sea to Djibouti.
+The bridge will span 3.5 kilometers from Yemen to the island of Perim and from there more than 20 kilometers across the Red Sea to Djibouti.